xxxDEV1xxx/GEIGER-SDR-oscilloscope/README.md

 # GEIGER-SDR-oscilloscope
-This is largely a humanitarian poject.
+This is largely a humanitarian project.
 I hope you all find peace.

 j: